 THE DYING OF THE LIGHT (2015)–Written and directed by Paul Schrader, and starring Nicolas Cage and Anton Yelchin.

-Steve’s projects in development include: THE TRUTH AND OTHER LIES, based on the novel by Sascha Arango; THE KIND WORTH KILLING, based on the novel by Peter Swanson; ALL THE OLD KNIVES, based on the spy thriller by Olen Steinhauer, to be directed by James Marsh, starring Chris Pine and Michelle Williams; MARRIED SEX, based on the novel by Jesse Kornbluth, to be directed by Griffin Dunne; and WRONG MOVE, based on the Jonathan Stone novel–these to be produced alongside Nick Wechsler and Paula Mae Schwartz.
+Steve’s projects in development include: THE TRUTH AND OTHER LIES, based on the novel by Sascha Arango; THE KIND WORTH KILLING, based on the novel by Peter Swanson; ALL THE OLD KNIVES, based on the spy thriller by Olen Steinhauer, to be directed by James Marsh; MARRIED SEX, based on the novel by Jesse Kornbluth, to be directed by Griffin Dunne; and WRONG MOVE, based on the Jonathan Stone novel–these to be produced alongside Nick Wechsler and Paula Mae Schwartz.

-Also in development: WHITE OUT, based on a story by Reinhold Messner, set in the world of Himalayan mountain climbing; THE LAST OF THE TRIBE, to be directed by Yuval Adler, and produced alongside Paula Mae Schwartz, Dave Bartis, Ed Saxon and Doug Liman; and GORILLA MONSOON, an extreme-sports adventure movie, based on a story by John Long.
+Also in development: WHITE OUT, based on a story by Reinhold Messner, set in the world of Himalayan mountain climbing; THE LAST OF THE TRIBE, to be directed by Yuval Adler, and produced alongside Paula Mae Schwartz, Dave Bartis, Ed Saxon and Doug Liman; and THE PHOENIX POINT, a sci-fi adventure movie, based on a story by John Long.